Free subgroups of free products and combinatorial hypermaps: Introduction

 In this paper we investigate the connection between the number of free subgroups of finite index in the free product of finite cyclic groups $\Delta^+ = \mathbb{Z}_p* \mathbb{Z}_q$, where $p, q \geq 2$ (not necessarily prime or co-prime) and the number of certain hypermaps \footnote{also known as ribbon graphs or ``fat'' graphs}, to reveal new qualitative and quantitative information about these numbers and their generating functions.
 We also investigate the link between conjugacy classes of free subgroups of finite index in $\Delta^+$ and isomorphism classes of hypermaps.
 Our present contribution is to provide new formulas, recurrence relations and asymptotics for said numbers, accompanied by software which supplies a wide spectrum of examples, and to establish the transcendence and non-holonomy of some of the associated generating functions.

-The notation $\Delta^+$ is motivated by the fact that the group in question is isomorphic to the $(p,q,\infty)$ orientation-preserving Fuchsian triangle group acting on two-dimensional hyperbolic space, a group whose relationship with hypermaps has been fruitfully investigated in many papers, of which we mention the ground-laying work by Jones and Singerman \cite{Jones-Singerman}, and a recent series of results by Breda-d'Azevedo -- Mednykh -- Nedela \cite{Breda-Mednykh-Nedela}, Mednykh \cite{M}, and Mednykh -- Nedela \cite{MN1, MN2} who solved Tutte's classification problem for maps and hypermaps, as well as the papers \cite{Petitot-Vidal, Stothers-modular, Vidal}.
+The notation $\Delta^+$ is motivated by the fact that for $pq \geq 6$ the group in question is isomorphic to the $(p,q,\infty)$ orientation-preserving Fuchsian triangle group acting on two-dimensional hyperbolic space, a group whose relationship with hypermaps has been fruitfully investigated in many papers, of which we mention the ground-laying work by Jones and Singerman \cite{Jones-Singerman}, and a recent series of results by Breda d'Azevedo -- Mednykh -- Nedela \cite{Breda-Mednykh-Nedela}, and Mednykh -- Nedela \cite{MN, MN1, MN2} who solved Tutte's classification problem for maps and hypermaps, as well as the papers \cite{GIR, Imrich, Petitot-Vidal, Stothers-modular, Vidal, Yao}.

-Our methods also provide a solution to Tutte's problem regardless of genus, as described in \cite{Breda-Mednykh-Nedela}, although do not tackle its genus-specific case, c.f. \cite{MN1, MN2}.
+Our methods also provide a solution to Tutte's classification problem as described in \cite{Breda-Mednykh-Nedela}, without considering the genus-specific case, c.f. \cite{MN1, MN2}.

 General subgroup growth is the subject of the monograph \cite{LS} by Lubotzky and Segal, and further information on counting the number of subgroups in free products of cyclic groups of prime orders can be found in the papers by M\"{u}ller and Schlage-Puchta \cite{MSP1, MSP2, MSP3}.
 There they employ the general theory of subgroup structure in free products of (finite and infinite) cyclic groups together with representation theory, analytic number theory and probability theory, among other tools.